1 / 10

-If you're looking for a hot hatch with the practicality of a crossover SUV, you can buy a Ford Puma ST with the same 200PS turbocharged engine as the Fiesta ST. You can read our thoughts here but, spoiler alert: it's fantastic.
+If you're looking for a hot hatch with the practicality of a small SUV, you can buy a Ford Puma ST with the same 200PS turbocharged engine as the Fiesta ST. You can read our thoughts here but, spoiler alert: it's fantastic.

 Refinement and noise levels